luctst/paul/README.md

 * `selecteur` {HTMLElement, optional} - If this argument is specified the `click` event will be attached on this DOM Element.
 * `friends` {Array, optional} - If this argument is specified the function will display randomly an img from the `friends` array.

+## Contribute
+If you'll like to add more images create a PR by adding a new picture in the `static` folder at the root folder.

 ## Licence
 MIT